-- ConnectionUnifiedMessagingServicesAccount is the name of the account that you created in the "Creating the Unified Messaging Services Account in Active Directory and Granting Permissions" section on page 2-28. - ConnectionUnifiedMessagingServicesPolicy is the name of the policy that you created in Step 2.
+- ConnectionUnifiedMessagingServicesAccount is the name of the account that you created in the "Creating the Unified Messaging Services Account in Active Directory and Granting Permissions for Cisco Unity Connection" section on page 2-28. - ConnectionUnifiedMessagingServicesPolicy is the name of the policy that you created in Step 2.

-The Set-ThrottlingPolicyAssociation command is not supported with Exchange 2010 version 14.00.0639.021.
+Note The Set-ThrottlingPolicyAssociation command is not supported with Exchange 2010 version 14.00.0639.021.
 The users having Exchange 2010 with version 14.00.0639.021 are not allowed to modify an existing throttling policy settings, hence the default policy gets applied here.